 Instead, you may be interested in using some of the following options when training your dog to stop pulling and/or lunging on the leash.

-Tip: Please make sure that you understand how to properly use each of these collars as they can cause injuries to the dog’s throat area when not used correctly!
+Tip: Make sure that you understand how to properly use each of these collars.
 You can ask a professional dog trainer, watch a good, instructional YouTube video, or ask me in the comment section below this article.

 They’re great for escape artists because dogs can’t get out of them.
 However, they’re only a good option for moderate pullers.